EcmaXp/PyCraft/README.md

 Progess 64%

+Any helper can help me.
+Open issue with support this.

 ## Goal
 * We don't need and mod but need one lua api and this program.
 * We can run translated-python-code on computercraft's computer.